,

 • Penrod, S. D., & Bornstein, B. H. (2006).
 Generalizing eyewitness reliability research.
 In R. C. L. Lindsay, D. Ross, D. Read & M. Toglia (Eds.), Handbook of eyewitness psychology (Vol. II): Memory for people.
 Mahwah, NJ: Erlbaum.

-• Robbennolt, J., Groscup, J., Penrod, S., & Heuer, L. (2006).
+• Robbennolt, J., Groscup, J. & Penrod, S. (2013).
 Evaluating and assisting jury competence in civil and criminal cases.
-In I. Weiner & A. Hess (Ed.), Handbook of Forensic Psychology (3rd ed.).
+In I. Weiner & A. Hess (ed.), Handbook of Forensic Psychology (4th Ed.).
 New York: Wiley.

 • Studebaker, C. A., & Penrod, S. D. (2005).
 Pretrial publicity and its influence on juror decision making.
 In N. Brewer & K. D. Williams, Psychology and Law: An Empirical Perspective.
 New York: Guilford.